 Difference Between Sumo Logic vs Splunk

-Information Technology(IT) were used as a supporting tool by the Business till some time ago.
-IT will run payroll, inventory and Financial accounting applications and the Business will take operational data for decision making.
-But the modern IT applications are integrated and imbibed into the business and IT runs the Business.
+Information Technology(IT) was used as a supporting tool by the Business till some time ago.
+IT will run payroll, inventory, and Financial accounting applications, and the Business will take operational data for decision making.
+But the modern IT applications are integrated and imbibed into the business, and IT runs the Business.
 Hence the IT applications need to be robust, stable, operate 24×7 hours without any break.
 Any glitches in the application performance will impact the business outcome and tinker customer loyalty.

-The application will have to function in a secured environment and regulatory standards should be adhered to.
-Entire application landscape including hardware functionalities should be free from access violations, data anomalies, non-adherence of compliance and active threats.
+The application will have to function in a secured environment, and regulatory standards should be adhered to.
+The entire application landscape, including hardware functionalities, should be free from access violations, data anomalies, non-adherence of compliance and active threats.

-Monitoring application performance, security and compliance aspects cannot be done seamlessly by internal team of an organization due to its complex landscape and it needs a tool to do this.
-Various application monitoring tools are there in the market viz., Dynatrace, New relic, Splunk and Sumo logic.
+Monitoring application performance, security, and compliance aspects cannot be done seamlessly by an organisation’s internal team due to its complex landscape, and it needs a tool to do this.
+Various application monitoring tools are there in the market, viz., Dynatrace, New Relic, Splunk and Sumo logic.

-In this article let’s analyze the features of Splunk and Sumo logic and compare their strengths and weakness.
+This article analyses the features of Splunk and Sumo logic and compares their strengths and weaknesses.

-This tool offers a comprehensive Security Information and Event Management (SIEM) solution through the SaaS model in the cloud.
-Its Elastic log processing Engine is capable of collecting, analyzing petabytes of data and produce insights for the users in real-time.
+This tool offers a comprehensive Security Information and Event Management (SIEM) solution through the cloud’s SaaS model.
+Its Elastic log processing engine can collect, analyse petabytes of data, and produce insights for the users in real-time.
 It can interface with around 150 applications and aggregate data from them for analysis.
-Its services include SIEM in cloud, IT operations management, Data analytics and security analytics.
+Its services include SIEM in the cloud, IT operations management, Data analytics and security analytics.

-Splunk: Splunk is an American MNC based at California, specializes in Big-data Analytics.
-Their product is capable of collecting machine-generated data from multiple sources using APIs, analyze the data and present insights to monitor the performance of applications.
+Splunk: Splunk is an American MNC based in California, specializes in Big-data Analytics.
+Their product can collect machine-generated data from multiple sources using APIs, analyze the data and present insights to monitor the performance of applications.
 Splunk also provides a strong search platform using the data stored in indexes.

-This tool is capable of handling security and regulatory compliance of applications.
-With the data presented by these tools, users will be able to do root cause analysis of any issues reported and provide a resolution at quickly.
+This tool is capable of handling the security and regulatory compliance of applications.
+With the data presented by these tools, users will be able to do root cause analysis of any issues reported and quickly resolve them.
 It manages all types of data and provides operational intelligence for the users.

 Splunk offers three product ranges viz.,